 For example, suppose you're selling tickets to an event.
 If one person buys one ticket and they are the one attending - no problem.
 Infusionsoft supports that scenario just fine.
 However, if one person is buying tickets and someone else is attending - not so good.
 How do you get the information for that second person?

 What if you want to sell a block of tickets to an event?
 That's a common scenario.
 You can take their money, but how do you get information about the group of people attending?
 That's not something you can do with Infusionsoft.

 I run into customer requests all the time where one person makes a purchase and another person uses what was purchased.
 Think of a boss making a purchase with the company credit card so someone else on the team gets access.
 It's someone else in their firm that is making use of the resource they purchased.
 You can't do that with Infusionsoft.

 Here's another problem that comes up often.
 It involves recurring payments or subscriptions.
-It's the first person that has the credit card.
+It's the first person that has a credit card.
 What happens when that person's card gets declined?
 You have to suspend someone else's access.

 These and many other multi-contact scenarios cannot be addressed (easily anyway) with Infusionsoft.

 I'll be providing more details in future blog articles, but enough is to say Memberium now offers a way to address these multiple contact scenarios.
-Prior to this, you had to resort to expensive and more complicated programming option to get this done.
+Prior to this, you had to resort to expensive and more complicated programming options to get this done.
 That's no longer necessary.
-This is a clean and flexible solution that provides capabilities we have needed for a long while.
+This is a clean and flexible solution that provides the capabilities we have needed for a long while.